 In relation to structural defects, AEL elected to exit the structural defects market in 2019 and issued notice of termination on its remaining contracts.
 All accounts were terminated during 2019 except for one, which terminated in March 2020.
 This is long-tail business with up to ten years cover, so the business will be in run-off up until 2030.

 MICL (54% of GEP)

-MICL's core product lines in this class of business are MBI and guaranteed asset protection (GAP).
-MICL also has a small portfolio of cosmetic repair, alloy wheel repair and tyre insurance products which are not material.
-The material geographic areas are UK, Europe, China and South America.
+MICL's core product lines in this class of business are Mechanical Breakdown Insurance (MBI) and Guaranteed Asset Protection (GAP).
+The material geographic areas are UK, Europe, China and Latin America.